Orange-OpenSource/floss-toolbox/README.md

 - Create a [GitHub personal token](https://github.com/settings/tokens) and define it in the _configuration.rb_ file for the `GITHUB_PERSONAL_ACCESS_TOKEN` variable.
 - Define the _GitHub_ organization name in the _configuration.rb_ file for the `GITHUB_ORGANIZATION_NAME` variable.
 It will allow to send requests to query and modify your organization.
 - Define also the logins of the GitHub adminsitrators of your organization so as to prevent to change their permisssion for example.

+This project expects to have this tools available and already added in your system.
+Thus there is not composition nor aggregation (mere or not) about them.
+None of them have been modified nor distributed.

 ## Prepare project